simonirungu/phase_2_project/README.md

-# ANALYSIS THE MOVIE INDUSTRY METRICS
+# ANALYSIS OF THE MOVIE INDUSTRY METRICS

 ## 1. INTRODUCTION
 This analysis explores various aspects of the movie industry to help movie producers, investors, and other stakeholders make informed decisions about future projects.
 The film industry is a highly competitive and financially risky environment, with substantial investments required for production.
 By analyzing historical trends in movie production budgets, box office earnings, and audience ratings, this study offers a data-driven approach to understanding which factors influence the financial success of films.